alabou/bcp-006-01/docs/NMOS With H.264.md

 These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
-  The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute.
+  The Flow resource MUST indicate the color (sub-)sampling, widty, height and depth using the `components` attribute.
-  The `components` array value corresponds to the `sampling`, `width` and `height` values in the SDP format-specific parameters defined by RFC 9134.
+  The `components` array value corresponds to the `sampling`, `width`, `height` and `depth` values of the SDP parameters defined by ST-2110-20 for the associated non-compressed stream.
+The `sampling`, `width`, `height` and `depth` parameters MUST be provided in the Flow's associated SDP transport file.

+- [ ] ST-2110-22 does not require sampling or depth.
+RFC 6184 does not define them nor the width and height.
+This choice here is to refer to the assocaited non-compressed Flow's SDP transport file parameters to provide the specification of those values.
+- [ ] All the information encoded in the component attribute mUST also be provided in the SDP transport file.
+What a Controller observe, a Receiver shall also observe.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that shall be supported by all decoders conforming to that profile.
+The Flow's `profile` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RCS 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.
   The permitted `profile` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "ConstrainedBaseline"
-  - "Baseline" (Default is not specified)
+  - "Baseline" (Default if not specified in the SDP transport file)
   - "Main"
   - "Etended"
   - "High"